dedfriedly-inspirdev/oauth-client-helper/README.md

  * Would be nice to allow SSL cert files to be defined via env vars
  * Would be nice to allow IP listening and port in settings
  * Full disclosure, haven't tested building the py pkg just yet
+ * Create more docker entrypoints to allow nearly all functions with a docker run command
+ * Create CLI commands to help support curl/wget system